 “Kara McNulty ’14 had a tough first round and it was her senior year.
 Lauren Sobotka ’15 had a great first round and played in the number one spot the second day.
 I believe a player from Dickinson was in the lead with Lauren second and Kara third.
 I talked to both that night and Lauren handled the pressure of playing number one fabulously and finished second while Kara made a great come-from-behind individual victory.
 It was a great 1–2 finish to lead the team to victory.”

 Coach Sue Konstalid, on the 2014 title.
 McNulty shot a career-low 77 on the final day to rally for her third-straight individual title.
-Konstalid has led the Bullets to seven conference titles since 2008, including the last six in a row.
+Konstalid has led the Bullets to eight conference titles since 2008, including the last seven in a row.

 “We hadn’t won it in a few years, and it was a little bit of a long time coming.
 Our kids had a vision before the season of winning the Centennial Conference title on a beautiful day at a sunny Muss.
 To do that, we would probably have to go undefeated in the conference to get home field, and we did.
 It was really exciting to see that vision come through for them.”